 Vaccines are safe and effective.
 Vaccine-preventable diseases are at an all-time low thanks to more people being vaccinated, saving lives and millions of dollars in health care costs, but this doesn’t mean the diseases have disappeared.
 Many viruses and bacteria are still circulating.
 This is why it is important for everyone to receive all of the recommended immunizations on time.

 Most vaccine-preventable diseases are caused by germs called viruses or bacteria.
 Vaccines to help prevent these diseases generally contain weakened or dead viruses or bacteria specific to the disease.

-Missouri’s immunization program is working to stop the spread of vaccine-preventable diseases by providing vaccines to children and adolescents who cannot pay for them through the Vaccines for Children Program; educating health care professionals, medical providers and the public on the importance of vaccinations; and ensuring that children who are in child care and school are adequately immunized against diseases that are harmful and sometimes deadly.
+Missouri’s immunization program is working to stop the spread of vaccine-preventable diseases by providing vaccines to children and adolescents who are uninsured or underinsured through the Vaccines for Children Program; educating healthcare professionals, medical providers, and the public on the importance of vaccinations; and ensuring that children who are in child care and school are adequately immunized against diseases that are harmful and sometimes deadly.

-*We recommend that you bring in your immunization record with you.
+*We recommend that you bring your immunization record with you.